AGTechathon/DeepShip/Web App/BLUETOOTH_TESTING.md

 ## 🎯 Overview

 The dashboard now includes Bluetooth status monitoring that:
-- Checks Firebase Firestore for user's Bluetooth status
+- Checks Firebase Firestore for user's Bluetooth status when "Start Live" is clicked
-- Shows dynamic heart rate (75-95 BPM) when Bluetooth is ON
+- Shows dynamic heart rate (75-95 BPM) when Bluetooth is ON and live monitoring is active
-- Displays a popup dialog when Bluetooth is OFF
+- Displays a popup dialog "Connect to watch" when trying to start live monitoring with Bluetooth OFF
-- Provides visual indicators for connection status
+- Provides visual indicators for connection status on Start Live buttons
+- Only allows live heart rate monitoring when Bluetooth is connected

 ## 🔧 Testing Setup